 While recall strategies will vary from one industry to the next, you can look at the Consumer Protection Safety Commission product recall checklist for ideas about what to include in your plan.

-Complete Insureon’s easy online application today to compare small business insurance quotes from top-rated U.S. companies.
+Complete Insureon’s easy online application today to compare business insurance quotes from top-rated U.S. companies.
 Once you find the right policy for your small business, you can begin coverage in less than 24 hours.